jetbrains-academy/scala-tutorial/Classes Vs Case Classes/Equality/task.md

 As we have seen in the previous sections, stateful classes introduce a notion of *identity* that does not exist in case classes.
-Indeed, the value of `BankAccount` can change over time whereas the value of a `Note` is immutable.
+Indeed, the value of `BankAccount` can change over time, whereas the value of `Note` is immutable.

 In Scala, by default, comparing objects will compare their identity, but in the case of case class instances, the equality is redefined to compare the values of